darrylwest/pluggable-webapp/docs/system-diagram.md

 ### DB Operation:

-The Models Service translates the business operation into a data operation and tells the socks-db service what to do via its Unix socket interface.
+The Models Service translates the business operation into a data operation and tells the Valkey what to do via its Unix socket interface.

-### Database Command:

-The socks-db proxy translates the request into the appropriate Redis command and sends it over a TCP socket to the Redis/Valkey server.
-The data is retrieved and the response flows back up the same chain to the user.

 ## Key Architectural Concepts Highlighted

 ### Microservices:

-The system is decomposed into small, independently deployable services (Auth, Models, socks-db).
+The system is decomposed into small, independently deployable services (Auth, Models, database).

 ### API Gateway: